KhadHamza2000/IrisDetectionModel/README.md

 # Iris Dataset Analysis

-This repository contains Python code for a supervised machine learning model that learns from the measurements of irises with known species and predicts the species for new irises.
+This repository contains Python code for a supervised machine learning model using K-Nearest Neighbors (KNN) that learns from the measurements of irises with known species and predicts the species for new irises.

 ## Overview